dcos/demos/fastdata-iot/1.11/README.md

 dcos package install cassandra
 ```

-Once it sucessfully deploye, check the dcos cassandra subcommand:
+Once it sucessfully deployed, check the dcos cassandra subcommand:

 ```bash
 dcos cassandra endpoints native-client
 ```

-The setup of the required cassandra schema is done via an [Jobs](https://docs.mesosphere.com/1.11/deploying-jobs/) job.
+The setup of the required cassandra schema is done via a [Jobs](https://docs.mesosphere.com/1.11/deploying-jobs/) job.

 With the jobs frontend you're able to use the following configuration which will pull down a simple Docker Hub image with code from the [BusFloatingData](https://github.com/ANierbeck/BusFloatingData) repository and the [import_data.sh](bus-demo/import_data.sh) script.